-- With Steel product standard EN 10025-2 selected, from the Steel grade pull-down menu select S 275 - Change the Ratio of net area to gross area to 0.8 - Enter the attribute name as UC column.

-- Click the Apply button to add the design attribute to the Attributes treeview. - Next, in the Steel product standard pull-down menu select EN 10210-1. - From the Steel grade pull-down menu choose S 355 H - Change the Ratio of net area to gross area to 1.0 - Enter the attribute name as Hollow column - Click the Apply button to add the attribute to the & treeview.
+- Ensure that 'Section fabrication' is set to Hot rolled section - Ensure that 'Steel product standard' EN 10025-2 is selected, - From the 'Steel grade' pull-down menu select S 275 - Change the 'Ratio of net area to gross area' to 0.8 - Enter the attribute name as UC column. - Click the Apply button to add the design attribute to the Attributes treeview. - Next, in the 'Steel fabrication' pull-down menu select Hot finished SHS. - In the 'Steel product standard' pull-down menu ensure EN 10210-1 is selected. - From the 'Steel grade' pull-down menu choose S 355 H - Change the 'Ratio of net area to gross area' to 1.0 - Enter the attribute name as Hollow column - Click the Apply button to add the attribute to the streeview.